graphql-markdown/graphql-markdown/README.md

 Install and declare the missing GraphQL document loader package, see [Loaders](#plugin-loaders).

 If the error persists, check that you have the correct class name in the configuration declaration.

+## Licence

+GraphQL-Markdown packages are 100% free and open-source, under the [MIT license](https://github.com/graphql-markdown/graphql-markdown/blob/main/LICENSE).

+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/graphql-markdown/graphql-markdown) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 ## Contributions